-This relationship reflects the slightly greater than cubic increase in weight with increasing length (Figure 53).
-In 2013, the IPHC staff initiated a program to begin sampling individual weights during port sampling.
-Since 2015 this program has included data collection on survey vessels and during routine port sampling in almost all ports.
-In addition, beginning in 2019 individual Pacific halibut weights have been collected during FISS sampling (IPHC-2020-AM096-06).
-These direct observations have reduced the use of the weight-length relationship in IPHC analyses, and over the next several years these data should allow for exploration of the length-weight relationship, as well as an improved understanding of the differences in measurements collected on freshly dead fish, fish that have been stored on ice, as well as the relative contributions of head-weights, ice and slime on standardization to net weight.
-Such analyses may result in revised and potentially geographically-explicit weight-length relationships in the future.
+This relationship reflects the slightly greater than cubic increase in weight with increasing length (Figure 50).
+In 2013, the IPHC staff initiated a program to begin sampling individual weights during port sampling, this was expanded in 2015 to include some data collection on FISS vessels and during routine port sampling in all ports.
+From 2016, all fish sampled from the commercial landings have been individually weighed.
+From 2019, individual Pacific halibut weights have been collected during all FISS sampling (IPHC-2021-AM097-06).
+These direct observations have reduced the use of the weight-length relationship in many IPHC analyses.
+A review and potential update to the historical length-weight relationship, as well as an improved understanding of the differences in measurements collected on freshly dead fish, fish that have been stored on ice, the relative contributions of head-weights, ice and slime on standardization to net weight and other related measurements is anticipated for 2021.
+Such analyses may result in revised and potentially time- and/or geographically-explicit weight-length relationships in the future.